byu-dml/d3m-experimenter/README.md

 ## Random Numbers

 For reproducibility, when using random numbers in the repo, use the `random_seed` variable importable from `experimenter.config` to seed your random number generator.
 If you are using the native `random` python package, you can import `random` from `experimenter.config`.
 It is a version of the `random` package that's already been seeded with the repo's shared seed.
 If you want the tests to run deterministically, supply an environment variable called `SEED` with the same value each time.
-The repo will then use that value as it's common random seed.
+The repo will then use that value as its common random seed.

 ## Managing The Database & Redis Queue